hunterdyar/UnityForSmartPeople/troubleshooting/InputSystem2019.md

 ### PlayerInput component won't automatically enable actions without a default map
 In the PlayerInput component, we have options to set a default control scheme and a default map.
 If we don't select a default map, the actions will won't automatically get enabled in the debugger.

-With default map set to "`<None/>`", our input debugger looks like this.
+With default map set to "`<None>`", our input debugger looks like this.

 ![Image of Disabled Actions](images/disableActions.PNG)